When is Narcos: Mexico season 2 released? What’s going to happen?

 Who will star in Narcos: Mexico season 2?

 Scoot McNairy (Argo, 12 Years A Slave) stars as agent Walt Breslin, a DEA agent introduced in following the demise of Kiki Camarena.
-McNairy was the thriller narrator for the whole lot of season one, earlier than his id was revealed on the finish of the finale.
+McNairy was the thriller narrator for everything of season one, earlier than his id was revealed on the finish of the finale.

 Diego Luna, best-known for his position as Cassian Andor in Rogue One: A Star Wars Story, performs the narco kingpin Felix Gallardo.
-Additionally starring are Tenoch Huerta (Get the Gringo) as Rafael Cara Quintero, newcomer Teresa Ruiz as Felix’s girlfriend Isabella Bautista, and Alejandro Edda (American Made, Worry the Strolling Lifeless) as Joaquin “El Chapo” Guzman, a protégé of Felix’s who would go on to turn out to be the top of the Sinaloa Cartel.
+Additionally starring are Tenoch Huerta (Get the Gringo) as Rafael Cara Quintero, newcomer Teresa Ruiz as Felix’s girlfriend Isabella Bautista, and Alejandro Edda (American Made, Concern the Strolling Useless) as Joaquin “El Chapo” Guzman, a protégé of Felix’s who would go on to develop into the top of the Sinaloa Cartel.

 -